 A proper surround sound system will of course still sound better, especially when it comes to pin-pointing specific effects in the surround field, which is why it's a bit of a shame that LG isn't launching a version of the W7 without the soundbar.
 Yes, you'd still need an external unit for the processors and inputs and all of that jazz, but it could be much smaller and easier to hide, not to mention potentially cheaper.
 As it is, those people who've already got a sound solution still have to take and find a place for the chunky soundbar, which is just a little bit of a shame.

 LG W7 webOS 3.5: VR-ready TV

 And if that’s not enough TV wizardry for you, then LG’s webOS 3.5 update now includes support for 360 degree VR content.
 Just connect a VR-capable PC or smartphone to the W7 via USB and you’ll be able to scroll around the scene using the Magic Remote handset.
-That same remote has also been updated for binge-watching pros as well with a dedicated button for your favourite streaming service e.g. Netflix or Amazon.
+That same remote has also been updated for binge-watching pros thanks to a dedicated button for your favourite streaming services, e.g. Netflix or Amazon.

 Aside from some iterative updates to its Magic Link and Zoom features - for accessing info on what you’re watching and zooming in on an image - this year’s version of webOS isn’t all that different from its previous incarnation.
 That's ok, though, because webOS is easily one of the most pleasant TV UIs out there.

 So that’s the shape of LG’s Wallpaper OLED W7, and what an impressive TV it is.

 Set to launch around April this year, it won’t be long until we’re able to try it out for review.
 If it’s picture quality lives up to that jaw-dropping design then we’ll have quite the telly on our hands.